 “It’s a gradual buildup,” Williams said. “[When] Republicans say it is too high or whatever, they’re always talking about the final point … and not the slow build up over a couple of years.
 It needs to be raised.”

 As a candidate for Omaha City Council District 2, David Mitchell knows his name has been making headlines for over a year.
-The candidate, who’s considered controversial because of his refusal to accept money from special interest groups, shared his thoughts during a March 16 interview with 1st Sky Omaha in the Morning.
+The candidate––who’s considered controversial because of multiple charges against him, including sexual assault of a minor in 2014 and burglary, as well as his filing a lawsuit against departing City Council President Chris Jerram––shared his thoughts during a March 16 interview with 1st Sky Omaha in the Morning.

 According to Mitchell, challenging incumbent Ben Gray wasn’t something he wanted to do but something he needed to do.